TN 15 (01-14)

 The Office of Disability Adjudication and Review (ODAR) and the AC make good cause determinations for hearing requests and requests for AC review, respectively.

 The following instructions are for FO and PC technicians.
-Although the instructions mention appeals only, technicians may use these instructions to develop for good cause and make a good cause determination concerning a late request for SBC or receipt of GK payment continuation.
-For instructions on processing SBC or GK payment continuation, see DI 12027.010 (SBC) and SI 02301.310C.4 (GK payment continuation).
+For instructions on processing SBC or GK payment continuation, see DI 12027.008 (SBC) and SI 02301.310C.4 (GK payment continuation).

 1. Request for reconsideration